 Stretching to the very north of Koh Yao Yai is the Laem Haad Beach which is a gorgeous strip of coastline.
 Private cruises usually stop here on the way back from Phang Nga Bay for a brief while to allow you to enjoy the soft sand, fringed with coconut palms, standing against breathtaking views of the ocean.
 There are plenty of other beautiful beaches surrounding the Bay that are worth visiting.

 An extraordinary landscape offering picturesque views with a touch of history and local life, Phang Nga Bay is truly a delightful destination.
-Many tourists are so enamored by the beauty of this scenic island that they decide to make it their home.
+Many tourists are so enamored by the beauty of this scenic island that they decide to make it their home by buying affordable pool villas in Phuket.

-If you are interested in property investment in Phuket, connect with our team at Skhai for attractive deals on exotic properties at the most spectacular locations on the island.
+If you are interested in Phuket pool villa investment opportunities, connect with our team at Skhai for attractive deals on exotic properties at the most spectacular locations on the island.